kfaizi/kfaizi.github.io/index.md

 title: KF
 layout: home
 ---
+{:fancylink: class="front"}
+{:tbd: class="under-construction"}

-# [Hi there!
-I'm Kian.]
+# Hi there!
+I'm Kian. :wave:

 I’m a third year undergraduate at UC San Diego studying molecular biology, with a minor in math (emphasis on statistics).

-I'm interested in studying complex biological systems using quantitative and computational approaches.
-My vision is to leverage this knowledge to engineer synthetic organisms to advance the health of people and the planet (sometimes I [blog] about these ideas).
-In pursuit of this goal, I plan to apply to PhD programs this fall.
+I intend to apply to PhD programs during the 2020-21 cycle.
+More [about me]{: fancylink}.

+**Research interests:** quantitative systems biology, bioinformatics, synthetic biology, gene editing.
+Sometimes I [blog]{: tbd} about these ideas.

 I currently work in a plant biology lab, where we're interested in how roots sense and respond to environmental stimuli.
-For more on my work so far, visit my [projects] page.
-You can also learn more [about] my background.
+For more on my work so far, see [my projects]{: tbd}.

-While you’re here, feel free to [view my CV], or [get in touch] — I'm always happy to chat about cool science.
+While you’re here, feel free to [view my CV]{: tbd}.
+You can also [get in touch]{: tbd} — I'm always interested in chatting about cool science!

-[Hi there!
-I'm Kian.]: # "home"
+[about me]: /about.html "about"
 [blog]: /blog.html "blog"
-[projects]: / "projects"
-[about]: /about.html "about"
+[my projects]: /projects.html "projects"
-[view my CV]: / "CV pdf"
+[view my CV]: /cv.html "CV"
-[get in touch]: / "contact"
+[get in touch]: /contact.html "contact"